NYCU-MAPL/HyTIP/Readme.md

 ## Acknowledgement

-Our work is based on the [CompressAI](https://github.com/InterDigitalInc/CompressAI) framework, utilizing intra codecs from [DCVC-DC](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-DC) and adapting the CNN-based network structure from [DCVC-FM](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-FM) for motion codecs and inter-frame codecs.
+Our work is based on the [CompressAI](https://github.com/InterDigitalInc/CompressAI) framework, utilizing intra codecs from [DCVC-DC](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-DC), motion estimation network from [SPyNet](https://github.com/anuragranj/spynet), and adapting the CNN-based network structure from [DCVC-FM](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-FM) for motion codecs and inter-frame codecs.
 We thank the authors for making their code open-source.